Here are some of the very best materials and resources that we found to be invaluable during our homeschooling

 That being said, here are the materials that we used successfully and recommend for others to take a look at as well.

 We are entering our final year of homeschooling, (my daughter is a senior in high school this upcoming year) and I felt it was a good time to look back and reflect on what worked for us and may also work for you!

 My friend that lives down the block started homeschooling her daughter when she entered the 4th grade (this year she will be in 11th grade).

 I consulted with her about her favorite materials, programs and apps that she recommended, because we have very different kids!

 Some of the materials and sites were the same that we used, but she also utilized many others that were very helpful for her daughter who has dysgraphia.

-An educator herself, my friend was able to craft a well-rounded curriculum and find materials that were appropriate for her daughter, enjoyable and highly successful for their homeschooling experience!
+An educator herself, my friend was able to craft a well-rounded curriculum and find materials that were both appropriate and enjoyable for her daughter and highly successful for their homeschooling experience!